 PowerPoint, 495 Kb

-Guidance for local authorities on providing effective advocacy for children making a complaint under the Children Act 1989.
+Statutory guidance on providing effective advocacy services for children and young people making a complaint under the children Act 1989.